When in France… buy cosmetics! Welcome to the cruelty-free French pharmacy!

 Is it animal testing free?
 Highly likely.
 I emailed to them and they have confirmed that they are indeed cruelty-free and do not sell or distribute in mainland China.

-Is it available online?
-Yes – various including Amazon* where it costs nearly twice the price of France but it’s a real hassle to find even in France – only salons sell it.
+It’s a real hassle to find even in France – only salons sell it.